open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ##### `TraceIdRatioBased` sampler implementation overview

-SDKs MAY use an implementation that matches the specification referenced below as the `TraceIdRatioBased` Sampler, which based on the [W3C Trace Context Level 2 Random TraceID flag](https://www.w3.org/TR/trace-context-2/#random-trace-id-flag).
+SDKs SHOULD use an implementation that is equivalent to the specification referenced below as the `TraceIdRatioBased` Sampler, which is based on the [W3C Trace Context Level 2 Random TraceID flag](https://www.w3.org/TR/trace-context-2/#random-trace-id-flag).
 When a TraceID has the `Random` bit set, samplers are able to use 56 specific bits of consistent randomness for sampling decisions.